andrke/blog/load_testing/kubernetes/README.md

 Running Locust in distributed mode is described in its documentation.
 In short:
-* you can have one master and multiple slave nodes (workers)
+* you can have one master and multiple worker nodes
 * you need to tell the workers where the master is (give them the IP address and ports)
 * you need to supply each worker with the tests code (locustfiles)
 * the workers need to be able to connect to the master.